sedaro/sedaro-python/sedaro/README.md

 # Sedaro Python Client

-A python client for interacting with the Sedaro Satellite API using intuitive classes and methods.
+A python client for interacting with the Sedaro API using intuitive classes and methods.

 This client is intended to be used alongside our redocs [OpenAPI Specification](https://sedaro.github.io/openapi/).
 Please refer to this documentation for detailed information on the names, attributes, and relationships of each Sedaro Block.

-Package release versions correspond to the Sedaro Satellite application version at the time of package updates.
+Package release versions correspond to the Sedaro application version at the time of package updates.

 ## Install